 Feeling stressed and anxious about sex can cause problems for both men and women.
 For guys, one of the most likely results of sexual performance anxiety is erectile dysfunction (ED), which means that you can struggle to either get or maintain an erection.

-You might fantasise about your partner and all you want to do is have sex with them, but if your head isn’t in the right place, you can have problems getting and staying hard.
+You might want to have sex with your partner, but if your head isn’t in the right place, you can have problems getting and staying hard.
 If you’re too stressed, your body just won’t react the way you want it to.
 This can be embarrassing, and it can leave you feeling powerless.

 Having sex isn’t just a purely physical act, and sometimes your emotions can get in the way of having a good time.
 There are many worries that may run through your head if you are experiencing performance anxiety, including: